-In this picture, the Milky Way is reflected in Island Pond in the North Maine Woods as a pair of Perseids streak through the night sky.
+In this picture, the Milky Way is reflected in Island Pond in the North Maine Woods as a pair of ... satellites streak through the night sky.

 Island Pond is in the Deboullie public area of T15-R9 in northern Maine.
 This location is a 1 hour drive from the grid and from paved roads.
 Along with natural beauty, what you get here is a dark sky.

-By coinciding the trip schedule with the annual Perseid Meteor Shower, streaking Perseids became another detail that adds (strongly) to this image (and to a significant percentage of shots I captured this night).
+By coinciding the trip schedule with the annual Perseid Meteor Shower, the hope is to get streaking Perseids as another detail to add to the image.

 Adding all of these pieces together results in one of my favorite images from the trip.
 Here are some considerations from the making of this image:

 One of the biggest issues with shooting stars at night is that it needs to be very dark.
 Obviously, the sun must be set - that's easy to schedule around.
 The moon phase and its location in the sky (no moon is best) can also be scheduled around.

 I had about an about-2 hour window to capture my star photos prior to the moon lightening the sky on this night.

 Because it is dark out, a wide aperture lens is strongly prefered.
 I recommend an at-least f/2.8 lens and the Canon EF 24mm f/1.4 L II USM Lens is typically with me when I travel to dark sky locations.
 Wide angle focal lengths work best for this type of shot.